 Instruct the editor to change the first paragraph in 12.6.2 RSNA selection, as follows:

 A STA prepared to establish RSNAs shall advertise its capabilities by including the RSNE in Beacon, Information Response, and Probe Response frames and may also include the RSNE in DMG Beacon and Announce frames.
 The included RSNE shall specify all of the authentication and cipher suites enabled by the STA’s policy.
-A STA shall not advertise any authentication or cipher suite that is not enabled. (#2350, #2576)
+A STA shall not advertise any authentication or cipher suite that is not enabled.
+If WUR frame protection is enabled, a WUR AP shall advertise such capability by setting to 1 the WUR Frame Protection Support field in the <Extended Capabilities element or RSN Extension element> in its Beacon and Probe Response frames. (#2350, #2576)

 12.6.3 RSNA policy selection in an infrastructure BSS